Tailwind CSS vs. Semantic CSS

 But why is Tailwind so popular then?

 Because mastering CSS requires practice.
 It takes several failed attempts before you get it.
-Most developers haven’t gone through that so they only remember the bad things.
-They have never built or used well-structured CSS.
+Most developers haven't gone through that, so they only remember the bad things.